Web Site Resources

 A national legal advocate for people with mental disabilities.

 Four-hour radio series focusing on people with disabilities and their families since the beginning of the 19th century.

 Center for Human Policy - Disability Studies for Teachers

 Lesson plans and materials designed to help teachers integrate disability studies into social studies, history, literature, and related subjects in grades 6-12.
 The plans and materials also can be adapted for use in postsecondary education.

-Center for Independent Living: Mission and History
+Center for Independent Living: History

 History of the Center for Independent Living at the University of California, Berkeley, a national leader in helping people with disabilities live independently and become more productive.